eusousalvi/desafio_solutis/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The project FakeShop was designed on [Figma](https://www.figma.com/proto/Dhn6kCAoMzJ7hM8ymtwrr5/Untitled?node-id=1%3A2&scaling=min-zoom) with mobile thinking for the process of Solutis on Talent Sprint.
-It's like it sound, a Fake Shop, where you can list, search, add to cart and favorite a product.
+It's like it sound, a Fake Shop, where you can list, search, add to cart, remove from cart and favorite a product.
 The database and API was made with json-server.

 ### Built With